 If you're thinking about building a healthcare app, one of the first questions you probably have is: How much is this going to cost me?

-That’s because there’s no one-size-fits-all price tag.
+There’s no universal price tag.
+That's because there's no one-size-fits-all price tag.
 The cost of developing a healthcare app depends on a mix of factors:

-In this guide, we’ll walk you through what really affects healthcare app development costs, what you need to factor into your budget, and how to approach your project smartly from day one.
+In this guide, we'll walk you through what really affects healthcare app development costs, what you need to factor into your budget, and how to approach your project smartly from day one, and show you how working with a specialized partner like Pi Tech can set your app up for success.

 The cost of developing a healthcare app will depend on several factors, including the app's complexity, features, and the development team you choose to work with.
-On average, you can expect to pay anywhere from $50,000 to $500,000+ for a healthcare app.

 Key factors that influence healthcare app development costs include: